A Tribute to the Creative Genius of Marie Faverio

 -

 Do you prefer academia or High-IQ societies? --- Well, in general I think that for people like me academia is better because I could do my work in peace and didn't have to socialize or be "happy" to be accepted.
-I could basically be myself, and of course students didn't like me, but at least my teachers/professors did.
+I could basically be myself, and of course students didn't like me, but at least my teachers/professors did, and they were the ones who mattered (educated, fair and kind).
+I know not everyone will agree, which is fine with me.
+I still think what I think; it's just my opinion.
 They looked at substance rather than appearances I guess because I never participated in classes.
 At the end of the day, I think we must all try to understand what makes us happy and what helps us grow.
 People can certainly grow on their own.
 The greatest minds of the past grew and produced works of genius on their own.
 Real genius doesn't need instructions or teachings, and certainly not measurements.

 -